-The increase in pressure can cause bruising, swelling, and bleeding.
+- Do not blow your nose.
+The increase in pressure can cause your nose to bruise, swell, or bleed.
 Try not to sneeze.
 If you have to sneeze, keep your mouth open to decrease pressure in your nose.

-Apply ice on your nose for 15 to 20 minutes every hour for the first day.
+- Apply ice.
+Do this for 15 to 20 minutes every hour for the first day.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover the bag with a towel before you apply it on your nose.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Use a cool mist humidifier.
 A cool mist humidifier will increase air moisture in your home.
 This will help keep your nose and throat moist and prevent irritation.

 - Limit activity for 3 days or as directed.
-Do not lift objects over 20 pounds.
 Ask when you can return to your usual daily activities.

-- Care for your wound as directed.
+- Care for your surgery area as directed.
 You may be able to use saltwater or hydrogen peroxide to remove crusts.
 If you have a splint, do not get it wet or try to remove it.

-- Do not smoke for at least 2 days after your surgery.
-Smoke can irritate your nose and delay healing.
-Nicotine and other chemicals in cigarettes and cigars can also cause lung damage.
+- Do not smoke.
+Nicotine and other chemicals in cigarettes and cigars can irritate your nose and delay healing.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.